 From Grade 4 to High School Graduation and Beyond

-Your Son or Daughter Will Learn:
+Your Teen Will Learn:

-- Techniques for planning and tracking long term projects.
+- Tips for project planning and tracking.

 - Organizational methods for completing homework assignments and establishing an efficient personal study area.

 - Performance management skills, such as using an academic calendar and tracking grades.

 - Tactics for better communication, including active listening.